Skandinaviska Enskilda Banken AB publ Acquires 32,833 Shares of News Co. (NASDAQ:NWSA)

 Skandinaviska Enskilda Banken AB publ increased its holdings in shares of News Co.
 (NASDAQ:NWSA) by 60.9% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 86,759 shares of the company’s stock after acquiring an additional 32,833 shares during the period.
 Skandinaviska Enskilda Banken AB publ’s holdings in News were worth $1,216,000 at the end of the most recent reporting period.

 Several research analysts have recently issued reports on the stock.
+BidaskClub upgraded shares of News from a “buy” rating to a “strong-buy” rating in a research note on Thursday, August 13th.
 Zacks Investment Research downgraded shares of News from a “buy” rating to a “hold” rating and set a $17.00 target price on the stock. in a research note on Friday, November 13th.
-BidaskClub upgraded shares of News from a “buy” rating to a “strong-buy” rating in a research note on Thursday, August 13th.
 Two investment analysts have rated the stock with a hold rating, one has issued a buy rating and one has given a strong buy rating to the company.
 The stock has an average rating of “Buy” and an average target price of $15.67.

 News (NASDAQ:NWSA) last issued its quarterly earnings data on Thursday, November 5th.
 The company reported $0.08 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.04 by $0.04.
 The company had revenue of $2.12 billion for the quarter, compared to the consensus estimate of $1.96 billion.
 News had a negative net margin of 14.09% and a positive return on equity of 1.40%.
 The firm’s revenue for the quarter was down 9.5% compared to the same quarter last year.
 During the same quarter in the prior year, the firm earned $0.04 earnings per share.
 Sell-side analysts expect that News Co. will post 0.21 EPS for the current fiscal year.